KillingSpark/zstd-rs/Readme.md

 # What is this
 A decoder for the zstd compression format as defined in: [This document](https://github.com/facebook/zstd/blob/dev/doc/zstd_compression_format.md#appendix-a---decoding-tables-for-predefined-codes).
-Currently it is not working correctly.

 It is NOT a compressor.
 I dont plan on implementing that part either, at least not in the near future.
 (If someone is motivated enough I will of course accept a pull-request!)

 This is currently just a work in progress project that I might never finish.
-Use/fork at own risk ;)
+Use/fork at own risk ;) It does work correctly at least for the test-set of files I used, YMMV.

 # Current Status
 ## Can do:
 1. Parse all files in /decodecorpus_files.
 These were generated with [decodecorpus](https://github.com/facebook/zstd/tree/dev/tests) by the original zstd developers
-2. Decode 48 of them correctly into the output buffer
+2. Decode all of them correctly into the output buffer

 ## Cannot do
-1. Output anything useful reliably
-2. Decode 52 of the /decodecorpus_files correctly (6 have wrong size, 52 have differing bytes.
-I suspect that I have a flaw in my offset-history.
-Will need to compare those to my other implementation)
+2. decode frames partially so a user can use it as a stream rather than load the whole frame into memory at once

 ## Roadmap
-1. Fix known bugs
 1. Find more bugs
 1. Make a nice API maybe io::Read based, maybe not, we'll see
 1. More tests (especially unit-tests for the bitreaders) to find even more bugs